Jump to navigation

 In addition, other bills signed into law contain specific mandates for the Commission and the Commission receives other requests and directives from the Executive and/or Legislative Branches for action (see, Resources: Mandates).
 There is also legislation that results from Commission-generated recommendations and these bills are summarized at, Resources: Legislation.

-A printable version of the current "CCJJ-related statute" in Title 16, Article 11.3 is available here.
+The elements of the current "CCJJ-related statute" in Title 16, Article 11.3 may be found below and a printable version is available here.

 Enabling Legislation Elements

 (1) The general assembly finds and declares that:

 (a) Ensuring public safety and respecting the rights of victims are paramount concerns of the citizens of Colorado;

 (b) Improving the effective administration of justice involves a comprehensive examination of, and recommendations regarding, the criminal and juvenile justice systems;

 (c) Current commitments to the department of corrections require expending a significant percentage of the state budget for incarceration of offenders;

 (d) The number of offenders projected to be sentenced in the future will require that an even greater percentage of the state budget be dedicated to incarceration;

 (e) The rate of recidivism is high, resulting in the return of many offenders to the justice system with additional significant expense;